minjo1234/TIL/3.Resource/CS/Cloud/AWS/EC2.md

 - Availability and durability
 	- Standard: Multi-AZ, great for prod
-	- One Zone: One AZ, great for dev, backup enabled by default, compatible
+	- One Zone: One AZ, great for dev, backup enabled by default, compatible with IA (EFS ONE ZONE-IA)
+- Over 90 % in cost savings